 In one study, subjects were exposed to a range of temperatures during sleep.
 Based on animal models, the researchers expected REM sleep to cause difficulty in thermoregulation, but the results showed that there was very little disruption of thermoregulation during REM and other sleep stages.
 The subjects shivered slightly in cold temperatures during sleep stages 1 and 2.
 Although skin temperature increased as the subjects were exposed to higher temperatures, their core temperature readings did not change.

 A recent Dutch study shows just how important temperature is when it comes to sleep quality and fragmentation.
 Fitting human subjects with thermosuits, the scientists were able to raise skin temperature less than a degree Centrigrade without affecting core body temperature.
 The changes were dramatic.
 People didn't wake up as much during the night and the percentage of the sleep spent in stages 3 and 4 (deep sleep) increased.
 The effects were most pronounced in the elderly and in people who suffered from insomnia.
 A 0.4 C increase in skin temperature caused a decline in the probability of early morning waking from 0.58 to 0.04.

 The same researchers found that people with narcolepsy tend to have higher skin temperature when asleep, and also when awake.
 They speculated that that hypocretin (orexin) deficiency in the brains of narcolepics affects skin-temperature regulation.

-Other studies have showed different thermoregulatory responses of human subjects, depending on the sleep stage and temperature of the environment.
+Other studies have shown different thermoregulatory responses of human subjects, depending on the sleep stage and temperature of the environment.
 Thermoregulation is less efficient during deep sleep than light sleepS.
 When subjected to different environmental temperatures, regulatory processes were affected.
 Scientisgts found an overly warm or cool bedroom temperature disturbed sleep.
 Time in REM sleep decreased, as did deep sleep to a lesser extent.